ImperialCollegeLondon/MResMLBDinPhysicalSciences/README.md

    * Ordinay differential equations

 These subjects will be covered in the above coursera course but some revision in these over the summer will help.

-# Compulsory modules
-   * [Plagiarism awareness](https://www.imperial.ac.uk/students/academic-support/graduate-school/students/masters/professional-development/plagiarism-online/) - This is a compulsory module that you must take as early as possible during the course!
-Failure to complete this course can result in being unable to complete the MRes.